jac0b-w/AlbumPaper/README.md

 There is a short initial setup:

-1. Set your redirect URI and get your api keys and add them to config.ini (read below)
+1. Set service in config.ini to either spotify or last.fm
+2. Add the API keys for the service you are using (read below)
-2. Open ```album-art-wallpaper.exe```, a spotify webpage will pop up where you can authorise your Spotify account
+3. Open ```album-art-wallpaper.exe```, if you are using spotify a webpage will pop up where you can authorise your Spotify account
-3. Start playing music and your desktop wallpaper will change
+4. Start playing music and your desktop wallpaper will change, you can right click the app in the system tray for options.

 If you are running the source you will also need to: